jcy2704/Old-apple/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# New York Times Article
+# Old Apple Page

-> Using the New York Times website we created a site using HTML and CSS and worked based on an article selected.
-This article specifically lead us to learn more about grids and positioning.
+> The Old Apple page, had many fundaments such as on how to use an image as a background, the use of gradient, and grid.

 ![screenshot](Screenshot.png)

-We created a project based on a New York Times Article.
-The article had many grids which lead us to learn and use CSS grids and positioning.
-It have a nav bar and also includes the same article information we used as well as a video.
-We also included the footer.
+The project was created based on an Old site of Apple.
+We based our project on the site for the learning on how to use an image as a background as well as how to use gradients.

 ## Built With